fcipaq/picohero_pplib/README.md

 ### Summary

-All graphics are rendered into objects called graphics buffers (gbuffer_t).
+All graphics are rendered into objects called graphics buffers (gbuffer_t) - some might prefer the term "canvas".
 Those contain the information about the image size and color depth as well as a pointer to the actual image data.
 The functions are overloaded to work with 8 bit as well as 16 bit color depths.
-The library does not support rendering graphics (e.g. a line or a circle) directly to the screen.
+The library does *not* support rendering graphics directly to the screen (e.g. a line or a circle).

 ### Constants

+Error messages:

 `BUF_SUCCESS`